 How to Apply

-Interested candidates should send a letter describing their interest in and qualifications for the position, and listing email addresses and phone numbers for five references.
+Interested candidates should send a letter describing their interest in and qualifications for the position, a resume, and contact information including e-mail addresses for five references.
 The application packet should be sent electronically to AVPSSRC@wspelman.com.
 The subject line should read AVPSSRC.
-Confidential inquiries may be made by contacting Bill Spelman, CEO at Bill@wspelman.com or at 585.787.9742.
+Confidential inquiries may be made by contacting Bill Spelman at Bill@wspelman.com or at 585.787.9742.
 Confidentiality will be maintained, and references will not be contacted without prior knowledge or approval of the candidate.